alexwangliting/matched_data-2/README.md

 This project investigates how key features of PC games—**price, language availability, and violence level**—affect their performance on Steam, the world's largest digital distribution platform for PC games.
 We combine multiple public datasets, engineer relevant features, and apply regression to answer:
 **How do price, language support, and violence content influence user reception and player engagement?**

 Our findings aim to inform game developers, publishers, and industry analysts about which factors most strongly drive a game's success.
+At the same time, we aim to highlight the social impact such as language and economic inclusivity of game design choice.

+This invites a broader reflection through a social lenses.
+We often view video games through business or entertainment perspective and tend to forget that they are culture.
+They shape and reflect the values of the people who play them and raise a whole generation.
 ---

 ## Table of Contents